The Tastiest Serbian Food You Simply Can’t Pass Up

-It is always served in thick slices and in great abundance, so expect to be full!
+It is always served in thick slices and in great abundance, so expect to be stuffed after a meal of this famous Serbian food!

 It is a boneless meat, which is hit with a hammer until thin and then coated in breadcrumbs and deep-fried.
-It’s often served as a main meal, usually with potatoes and butter, and garnished with parsley.
+This yummy food from Serbia is often served as a main meal, usually with potatoes and butter and garnished with parsley.

-Another of those Serbian meals with a meaty punch, this is a steak dish of either rolled pork or veal steak.
+Another of those Serbian meals with a meaty punch is a steak dish of either rolled pork or veal steak.

 It is stuffed with something called kajmak, which is like a clotted cream, and is then breaded and cooked, usually fried or baked.
 Once served, it usually comes with potatoes and tartar sauce.

-The kajmak in the middle turns into a creamy sauce when cooked and makes the meat super-succulent.
+When cooked, the kajmak in the middle turns into a creamy sauce and makes the meat super-succulent.
 Delicious!

-Perhaps not one for those with a weak stomach, skembici is a very old Serbian dish, considered as one of the real Serbian delicacies by locals, in fact.
+Perhaps not one for those with a weak stomach, skembici is a very old Serbian dish, considered as one of the authentic Serbian delicacies by locals, in fact.
 This is actually a tripe soup.
 Yes, really.

 The tripe is served in a stew made of various vegetables, herbs and is usually served alongside boiled potatoes for a really filling and hearty dish.
 You’ll find tripe soup in many neighboring countries, and if you really want to try something new and traditional, this is the dish to try.

 Sarma has many variations around the Balkan region, but as a portion of traditional Serbian food, it is usually a type of beef ground into mince and mixed with rice.